Florian-Thake/TeaScript-Cpp-Library/README.md

 // dot access possible as well! println( reply.json."User-Agent" )
 ```
-## Example for convenient error handling with the new catch statement
+## Example for convenient error handling with the catch and try statement
-More information to the new Error type can be found here https://teascript.run-by-ai.cloud/blog/release-of-teascript-0-16-0/#error_type
+More information to the Error type can be found here https://teascript.run-by-ai.cloud/blog/release-of-teascript-0-16-0/#error_type
 ```cpp
 // _strtonum returns an Error if the String cannot be parsed to an integer.
 // Here catch is used for yielding default values on error.